waibcam/AutoSave-Highlights-for-Hunt-Showdown/README.md

 #### 1. Download the script

-First you need to download the ps1 scrit into your PC.
+First you need to download the ps1 script into your PC.
-Latest version can be found [here](https://raw.githubusercontent.com/waibcam/AutoSave-Highlights-for-Hunt-Showdown/main/AutoSaveHighlights.ps1).
+Latest version can be found [here](https://github.com/waibcam/AutoSave-Highlights-for-Hunt-Showdown/releases/tag/v0.1).
-Simply right-click on it and save it where you want.
+Download the zip file and extract it wher you want.

 #### 2. Configuration
-Then, you'll have to edit (any simple text editor will work fine) and set (at the beginning that the script) 3 folders:
+Then, you'll have to edit (any simple text editor will work fine) and set (at the beginning that the script) 3 folders path:
 ```
 - $TempHighlightsPath = "C:\ADD\YOUR\PATH\TO\Temp Highlights" # <-- Configure this
 - $DestinationPath = "C:\CONFIGURE\YOUR\DESTINATION\PATH" # <-- Configure this